Materials, labor, subcontractors, equipment rental

 Enter direct job costs

-Apply overhead rate
+Apply your overhead rate

 Add contingency